Lonsdale201/dynamic-elementor-extension/README.md

 > Minimum PHP version: 8.0

 > [!IMPORTANT]
-> Minimum Elementor Pro version: 3.22.0

-> [!IMPORTANT]
 > Minimum Elementor version: 3.22.0

-> [!IMPORTANT]
-> Minimum WooCommerce version: 9.0.0

 > [!Note]
-> The plugin supports Woo membership, Subscription, JetEngine, LearnDash, Name Your Price and WooCommerce Tab manager (by SkyVerge)
+> The plugin supports Woo membership, Subscription, JetEngine, LearnDash, Name Your Pricem WooCommerce Tab manager (by SkyVerge) and Product Bundles for WooCommerce.

+> [!Note]
+> Most of functions, like dynamic tags work without Elementor Pro

 ---

 > [!CAUTION]
-> To use this plugin you need 3 required plugins: WooCommerce, Elementor, Elementor pro!!!!
+> To use this plugin you need 1 required plugin: Elementor (free)

 ---